Foraged from the birch forests of Interior Alaska — never cultivated, never compromised.

 Wild-Harvested

-Hand-gathered from Alaskan birch trees.
+Foraged from paper and alaska birch trees.
 Never farmed or cultivated.

 Immune Support